Facebook and Twitter face growing scrutiny for their role in sparking France’s ‘Gilets Jaunes’ protests

 The Bloomberg story notes that the Alliance for Securing Democracy, a unit of the German Marshall Fund of the U.S., which monitors pro-Kremlin activity, has been tracking about 600 Twitter accounts that promote Kremlin views and that have recently been targeting France by promoting the #giletsjaunes hashtag.
 The Alliance says #giletsjaunes conversations on these Twitter channels has surged past those about Brexit and U.S. politics.

 In many cases, these accounts, led in part by such Russian-controlled media outlets as Sputnik news and RT, have been reporting blatantly false stories, such as that French police are sympathizing with protestors and turning their back on the government.
-One such video that involved police removing their helmets went viral because they were supposedly standing in unity with protestors, something witnesses on hand say was not true.
+One such video that involved police removing their helmets went viral because it supposedly showed police standing in unity with protestors, something witnesses on hand say was not true.

 French newspaper Le Monde reports that French security forces are examining “accounts opened two weeks ago that send a hundred messages a day.”

-Meanwhile, French cybersecurity researcher, Baptiste Robert, has been capturing more than 250,000 tweets over the past week as he tracked the explosion of English-language messages with the #giletsjaunes hastag.
+Meanwhile, French cybersecurity researcher Baptiste Robert has been capturing more than 250,000 tweets over the past week as he tracked the explosion of English-language messages with the #giletsjaunes hastag.

-The tweets with the most reach and influence are coming from the Twitter accounts of a Polish nationalist, a Turkish breaking news account, and a pro-Trump follower who is part of the QAnon conspiracy theorists, he found.
+The tweets with the most reach and influence are coming from the Twitter accounts of a Polish nationalist, a Turkish breaking news account, and a pro-Trump follower who is part of the QAnon conspiracy theorists, Robert found.
 “A lot of influential groups are trying to support the catastrophic nature of the demonstrations, the ‘civil war’, the police violence,” Robert told the Liberation newspaper.

 The London Times reported on an analysis conducted by New Knowledge, a U.S.-based cybersecurity firm specializing in misinformation and founded in 2015 by former National Security Agency employees.
 Under the headline “Russian accounts seek to stir up racial tensions in France,” the story says New Knowledge has tracked 2,000 accounts that have shown “behavior patterns that reveal Russian control.”

 While Macron’s popularity has plunged in recent months, many observers in France point to a video posted to Facebook by Jacline Mouraud, a 51-year-old resident of Brittany, as the catalyst in launching the Gilets Jaunes movement.
-Posted on October 18, the video went viral after calling out Macron for ignoring the tax impact on the poor:
+Posted on October 18, the video went viral after calling out Macron for ignoring the tax’s impact on the poor:

 Likewise, a Change.org petition protesting the gas tax posted by Priscillia Ludosky of La Seine-et-Marnaise exploded and has since received more than 1.1 million signatures.
-No one disputes that these were real people motivated by genuine economic frustration.
+No one disputes that these were from real people motivated by genuine economic frustration.

-From there, countless Facebook groups have sprung up since word of the first protests began to spread a month ago.
-Whatever the role of third parties, the role of social media has led to a growing debate in France about whether services such as Twitter and Facebook are fundamentally undermining the ability of democratic governments to function.
+Countless Facebook groups have sprung up since word of the first protests began to spread a month ago.
+Whatever part third parties play, the role of social media has led to a growing debate in France about whether services such as Twitter and Facebook are fundamentally undermining the ability of democratic governments to function.

 On Medium, French writer and research Frederic Filloux looked at “How Facebook Is Fueling The French Populist Rage.”
 Part of the concern is that the very structure of social networks makes protestors angrier and more emotional.